-- Don’t harm wild animals, birds and plants during the trek and take a bloabl perspective and responsibility to saving and preserving this unique environment.
+- Don’t harm wild animals, birds, and plants during the trek and take a global perspective and responsibility to save and preserve this unique environment.

 - Don’t give money to children and beggars as it encourages them and they become a nuisance to fellow trekkers.